TylersTechLab/CampusNetworkLab/README.md

 ## Planned out network topology and addressing
 ...

-## Initial Configurations for the Access Layer Switches
+## Initial Configurations for the Access Layer

 First off, I renamed all of the networking devices in the topology, as well as in the software of Cisco IOS.
 I did this to better find out which ports were connected to other devices by using CDP.